Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance Analysis of Additional Protocols

-Conversely, VBG could potentially facilitate the hacking of the QPV protocol because the known lower bound of qubits needed for attackers increases linearly with the classical bit strings sent, despite existing attack methods requiring a vast, exponential qubit count.
-Moreover, without quantum memory, attackers must transmit qubits nearly at light speed, which VBG can achieve, as demonstrated in Eq.~(\ref{eq:transmissionSpeed}) in the main text.
+Conversely, the VBG could potentially facilitate attacks on the QPV protocol.
+Although existing attack methods require an exponential number of entangled qubits, the known lower bound on qubits needed for attackers increases linearly with the classical bit strings sent.
+Moreover, without quantum memory, attackers must transmit qubits nearly at light speed, which the VBG is capable of supporting, as demonstrated in Eq.~(\ref{eq:transmissionSpeed}) in the main text.